CSC-464-Epic-Devs/React-Interact/README.md

 ## Using the site

 The site is broken down into categories such as React, HTML, CSS, JS, and these categories are broken in modules.
+The user is free to follow the modules linearly or browes the topics that peek their interest.

 ## Contributing